martindavis/DrupalMigrateTutoral-7.x-2.x/README.md

 http://btmash.com/article/2011-02-25/migrating-content-using-migrate-module

 ## Migrate Examples
 Migrate has great examples that are slightly daunting for first timers and light coders.
 I would recommend this last after you've completed the other tutorials.
+Look in the migrate folder:
+sites/all/modules/migrate_example
+sites/all/modules/migrate_example_baseball